LorenBll/LorenBll/README.md

   <label style="display:block; text-align:center;">
     Hi there!
 I'm a passionate developer who embarked on my coding journey in 2020 with Microsoft's Visual Basic Scripting language.
 From that moment, my curiosity and enthusiasm for programming have been unstoppable.<br><br>
     My early experience with VBScript laid a strong foundation, allowing me to quickly pick up new languages and frameworks.
 Over the years, I've expanded my skills to include Python, C, Java, and other various development technologies.
 I genuinely believe that my relentless pursuit of knowledge and improvement sets me apart from others in the field.<br><br>
     I thrive on solving complex problems and continuously seek out challenging projects to enhance my skills.
-Whatever the project may be, I bring dedication, creativity, and a keen eye for detail to every task: perfectionism may be my weakest point, but it surely brings in awesome results.
+Whatever the project may be, I bring dedication, creativity, and a keen eye for detail to every task : perfectionism may be my weakest point, but it surely brings in awesome results.
   </label>
 </div>